mis à jour

 Hébergement

-We have room for 1 volunteer in a small room with a single bed, wardrobe and desk.
-The room is connected to its own private 1/2 bathroom, with a toilet and sink.
-There are two other bathrooms with showers - shared with either Alyce or Mario.
-The bedroom opens out directly onto a large shared balcony.
+We have space for 2 volunteers in a comfortable room with 2 new single beds, a wardrobe and a desk.
+The room is connected to its own private bathroom, with a shower, toilet and sink.
+The bedroom looks out directly onto the garden.

 You'll have access to a well equipped kitchen with filtered water, appliances, and oil / sugar / spices.